 Alzheimer’s disease can affect the vision of the person.
 This increases the difficulty in reading, judging the distance, determining the colors or contrast; which may result in problems with driving.

-Planning or Solving Problems would be Challenging
+Planning or Solving Problems Would Be Challenging

-Alzheimer’s disease makes it difficult to make a plan and following a plan of action.
+Alzheimer’s disease makes it difficult to make a plan and follow a plan of action.
 Concentrating and solving problems takes much longer.
 People with Alzheimer’s disease may have trouble with tracking monthly bills and following a familiar recipe.

-Withdrawal from Social Activities
+Withdrawal From Social Activities

-People with Alzheimer’s disease lack motivation and may experience decreased interest in participating in social activities, sports including their favorite hobbies.
+People with Alzheimer’s disease lack motivation and may experience a decreased interest in participating in social activities, sports including their favorite hobbies.
 They may have trouble completing the work or projects.
 They may avoid being socially active because of the changes they experience.